 But be careful when piggybacking off someone else’s literature review.
 As a high school student, it can be tempting to simply cite an article without actually looking it up for yourself.
 But scholars do not always accurately represent their sources, or they may cite something in a misleading way.
 For example, in the above literature review, the authors cite Nicholas Carr’s 2010 work.
 From the article’s bibliography I learn that this is a reference to Carr’s book The Shallows: What the internet is doing to our brains.
 Let’s look again at this brief description in the literature review.
 “This development calls for more knowledge about if and to what extent cognition is influenced by digital versus non-digital presentation format (Carr, 2010).”
 Based on this description, we might think that the purpose of Carr’s book is to call for more research, perhaps lamenting the lack of research in this field.
 But in fact, Carr’s book The Shallows argues that there is already a substantial body of research available on how cognition is influenced by the format.
 Although their description of Carr’s book is technically correct, it gives a misleading impression concerning the book’s topic and scope.
 So always look sources up for yourself before referring to them.

 Another thing to be careful about is not assuming that a literature review reflects the most recent scholarship on a question.
 An article that was published a few years ago may offer an accurate summary of the current state of scholarship that persisted at the time the article was published, but it obviously cannot take into account everything published since then.
-Also, there may have been further research to discredit the article you are reading, and there may have even been retractions.
+Also, there may have been further research to discredit the article you are reading, and there may even have been retractions.
 So cross-check what you find with other articles, especially recent ones.

 Let’s summarize what we have seen so far.